Modar7/Fair_Transformer/README.md

 Licensed under the [MIT License](License).

-# Reproduce results:
+# Usage
-I onrder to reproduce the results, please run the following:

-* First install the required packages from a venv using the following command: conda env create -f venv.yml
+I onrder to reproduce the results, please install the required packages using the following command: conda env create -f environment.yml

+# Running experiments

+* You can train a transfomer model with the fairness constraint in the main objective function (for avoiding the disparate treatment) using the following: python fair_trainer.py

+* You can train transfomer model without any fairness constraint in the main objective function using the following: python fair_trainer.py